-A background in Satyananda Yoga bought Adhyatma to sharing her experience of 18 years studying and teaching yoga in prisons in 2007.
+A background in Satyananda Yoga bought Adhyatma to sharing her experience of 18 years studying and teaching yoga in prisons in Waikeria in 2007.
 She is one of the co-founders of YEPT (est.2009) and is not currently teaching inside due to being a new mum.
-Adhyatma sees through most of the everyday administration, correspondence, trustee and management teams meetings, teachers and volunteers, newsletter editing, fundraising and grant applications and maintaining relationships with supporters.
-Adhyatma designs the yearly professional development courses and huis for teachers.
+Adhyatma sees through most of the everyday administration, correspondence, trustee and management teams meetings, supervision for most of the teachers and volunteers, newsletter editing, fundraising, grant applications and maintaining relationships with supporters.
+Adhyatma overseas the yearly professional development courses and huis for teachers.
 She is acting media spokeswoman and liaises with the Dept. Correction Volunteer co-ordinators.
-She is often working a year ahead with her vision to establish free yoga and meditation classes in all prisons in NZ and to support released prisoners once they are back out in our community and to make the work sustainable for the teachers.
+She works passionately for the vision to establish free yoga and meditation classes in all prisons in NZ and to support released prisoners once they are back out in our community, and to make the work sustainable for the teachers.

 Andrea Black ~ Trustee

 Andrea is a new but very keen yogini.
 She came to yoga by accident to help her running but found it sorted out her life.
 She is a tax specialist and comes to us from almost 2 decades at Inland Revenue and the Treasury.
 Andrea is currently on a gap year while she works out what she wants to do when she grows up.
 Her focus as a trustee is on the government relations, compliance and governance aspects.
 Andrea is also the policy coordinator for JustSpeak and writes a tax blog www.letstalkabouttaxnz.com where yoga gets an occasional mention.